credibil/core/README.md

 Core libraries shared by Credibil projects only.
 This is not intended to be a standalone library.

-TODO: Add more documentation here.
+TODO: Add more documentation here